With coronavirus here to stay, we want our patients to feel comfortable and know that your safety is and always has been our top priority.

 Hyperbaric Director, Founder

-Safety resources regarding our reopen guidelines:
+Safety resources regarding our guidelines:

 - Centers for Disease Control & Prevention: Reopening Guidance for Cleaning and Disinfecting Public Spaces, Workplaces, Businesses, Schools, and Homes.